This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 ESRS 2 specifies essential information to be disclosed irrespective of which sustainability matter is being considered.
 ESRS 2 is mandatory for all in-scope companies.

-All the other standards and the individual disclosure requirements and datapoints they contain are subject to a materiality assessment.
-This means that the entity will need to report only relevant information and may omit information that is not relevant (“material”) for its business model and activity.
+All the other ESRS and the individual disclosure requirements and datapoints they contain are subject to a materiality assessment.
+This means that the entity will need to report only relevant (material) information and may omit information that is not relevant for its business model and activity.

 Other ESRS standards and technical guidance

-EFRAG was developing a set of sector-specific draft ESRS and tailored ESRS for certain non-EU companies operating in the EU (“N-ESRS Standards”) as well as for in-scope SMEs.
-These projects have been paused pending the outcome of the Omnibus I legislative process.
+EFRAG was developing a set of sector-specific ESRS and tailored ESRS for certain non-EU companies operating in the EU (“N-ESRS Standards”), as well as ESRS for in-scope SMEs.

 Transition plans